-And I mean all of us, as in, the entire female gender.
+And I mean all of us, as in, all.
+Of.
+Us.
 This plan only works if we agree all together to do it as one—it’s like herd immunity for public toilets.
 And as an added bonus, let’s also agree to keep our thighs and butt-cheeks clean, mkay ladies?
 If we can confidently rely on each other’s non-funkiness, it will be that much easier to “take the plunge,” so to speak.
 If we all agree to sit down on the toilet seat because, HELLO, that’s why it was invented, we will never again have to worry about sitting in someone else’s pee or getting our own pee all over ourselves in an attempt to avoid sitting in someone else’s pee.
 Everyone wins and nobody has to touch pee.
 This is feminine solidarity at its finest.

 So what do you say, Squatters?
 And please decide quickly.
 My kid needs to pee.